Engorgement: The Cabbage Cure

 Cabbage compresses should not be used if the skin is broken (i.e., cracked, bleeding or blistered nipples etc....)
 If the skin is broken, place the cabbage leaves around the breast, without covering irritated skin.

 No adverse effects from using cabbage compresses have been reported. ** Some literature suggests that overuse of cabbage compresses can completely “dry up” the mother’s milk supply.
 To date, no one has observed this as a result of cabbage compresses.
-Since they work directly on trapped fluid, it is highly unlikely that cabbage compresses alone will affect milk supply.
+Since they appear to work directly on trapped fluid, it is highly unlikely that cabbage compresses alone can effect milk supply.

 * It is unknown were the sulfa allergy precaution regarding cabbage compresses originated, or if it is a valid warning.
 Cabbage does contain sulfur compounds, but these are not the same as sulfa.
-However, I personally, observed two women who were allergic to sulfa, react to cabbage compresses with localized hives.
-So, I am reluctant to discontinue the precaution.
+However, I personally, observed and recieved a number of reports of skin erruptions following the use of cabbage compresses.
+At least two women who were allergic to sulfa, reacted to cabbage compresses with localized hives.
+I am reluctant to discontinue the precaution.

 If mom is allergic to sulfa, I recommend a patch test, prior to using cabbage compresses on her breasts: